Nonlinear travelling waves on non-Euclidean spaces: vis-a-vis contact structures

 Then, given $K > 0$, the equation

 has a nonzero solution $u \in \mathcal{D}((-L_0)^{1/2})$. \end{proposition} \begin{proof} We apply H{\"o}rmander's sum of squares (see \cite{H}) on $L_0 = \Delta - X^2$ where $X = X_1$ without loss of generality, to conclude that it is hypoelliptic with the loss of one derivative.
-We quickly write down the conclusions:
+Then we use the fact that